Areíto (album)

-Background and title
+Background and recording

 Juan Luis Guerra's previous album, Bachata Rosa won the Grammy award for Best Tropical Album of 1991, and launched the international career of Guerra and his group, 4:40 selling over five million copies worldwide.
 The subsequent concert tour Bachata Rosa World Tour, was a success and his longest at the time.
 For this reason, Areito was highly anticipated by the media and fans at the time.
 The first single "Frio, Frio" was already on the airplay as late of 1991 and the album was set to be released in early 1992.
 In July 1992, Guerra announced the cancellation of the rest of his last leg in the United States stating that he wanted to do something fresh and new for the fans.
 He also stated that the album was inspired on the Tainos culture and was going to be released on September of that year.
 However, due to recovery from eye surgery, the album was postponed to October 1992.
 Eventually, the album was released on 8 December 1992.

-On 17 September 1992, Guerra revealed to the press tilted of the album and explained "It will be an experimental album, in which arrangements Juan Luis will present the fusion of various rhythms.
+However, On 17 September 1992, Guerra revealed to the press tilted of the album and explained "It will be an experimental album, in which arrangements Juan Luis will present the fusion of various rhythms.
 "There are sounds from Africa combined with the ripiao parakeet."
 In others they will listen to European and indigenous songs.
 There is also salsa with jazz, bolero—the traditional rhythm—with bachata, and fusions of merengue with plena.

+Concept and themes

 The album is inspired by the sounds, dances and culture of the aboriginal inhabitants of the Greater Antilles, Tainos.
-The album title made references of the name of the dance of the Tainos.
-When Columbus and his men landed on the shores of what is now the Dominican Republic in 1492, they were met by a group of Taino Indians who greeted the newcomers with a song called the areito.
+The album title "Areito" made references of the name of the dance of the Tainos.
+When Columbus and his men landed on the shores of what is now the Dominican Republic in 1492, they were met by a group of Taino Indians who greeted the newcomers with a song called the Areito.
 About the title of the album the artist explained.
 "It is a word used by the Taino Indians of the Antilles to designate the way in which they told their stories" and the intention of the record is rescue the memory of this native culture that was decimated by the Spanish conquerors and rebuilt their culture and music legacy.

+Taino lived on the Hispanionla island, now shared between Haiti and Dominican Republic.
+After Christopher Columbus arrived on the island and was forced to work in terrible conditions, their population decline from 225,000 to almost completely gone.
+For this reason, Guerra desired to honored and remember then explaining, "We only have a few stories and words left of them, in addition to the areitos, which are songs and dances.
+With these areitos we wanted to reconstruct the legacy of the Taínos".